macimax/WIKI_STEPMANIA/Noteskins.md

 Unlike theming (where we explicitly recommended that you _not_ do this), it is okay to copy the Default noteskin to use as a base for your own.
 A more complex example is midi-note, which closer resembles the look and behavior of _Dance Dance Revolution_ noteskins.

 # Files
-## Sprites
+## Actors
-Noteskins consist of a series of sprites divided into several categories.
+Noteskins consist of a series of actors divided into several categories.
 They include, using the standard ``dance`` mode as an example;

 * **Taps**: An individual note.
 Tap notes are usually either a 2D sprite or a 3D model, but ease of explanation, the examples in this guide will use 2D noteskins.
 Types of tap notes include, for instance
   * **Notes**: A normal note.